 The change in the market value of the account since inception is the difference between the closing market value of the account and total of opening market value plus deposits less withdrawals since inception.
 The change in the value of the account for the 12-month period is the difference between the closing market value of the account and total of opening market value plus deposits less withdrawals during the period.
-Where market values since inception are not available, If the client's account was opened before July 15, 2015, a registered firms are firm is required to disclose the change in value of a client's account since July 15, 2015, January 1, 2016 or an earlier date determined on the basis of the same criteria as described above with reference to paragraphs 14.19(1)(e) and (e.1).
+Where market values since inception are not available, If the client's account was opened before July 15, 2015, a registered firms are firm is required to disclose the change in value of a client's account since July 15, 2015, one of July 15, 2015, January 1, 2016 or an earlier date determined on the basis of the same criteria as described above with reference to paragraphs 14.19(1.1)(b) or (c).